yadaiio/reactphp-soap/README.md

         // response received for demo function
     },
     function (Exception $e) {
-        // an error occured while executing the request }
+        // an error occurred while executing the request }
 });
 ```